gumdropsteve/intro-data-science/README.md

 ## About me:

-Hello I'm [Keenan Olsen](http://linkedin.com/in/keenanolsen/).
+Hello I'm [Winston Robson](http://linkedin.com/in/winstonrobson/).
 I'm a Developer Evangelist here at Galvanize!
 For the past decade I've worked as a software and hardware engineer with Startups and Agencies around the world.
 I love making things with technology!